094459/newsletter-oss-projects/README.md

 **amazon-sqs-python-extended-client-lib**

 [amazon-sqs-python-extended-client-lib](https://aws-oss.beachgeek.co.uk/3ti) this repo (Amazon SQS Extended Client) allows clients to manage Amazon SQS message payloads that exceed the 256 KB message size limit, up to a size of 2 GB.
 In the event of publishing such large messages, the client accomplishes this feat by storing the actual payload in a S3 bucket and by storing the reference of the stored object in the SQS queue.
 Similarly, the extended-client is also used for retrieving and dereferencing these references of message objects stored in S3.
 Check out the docs for more details on how this works and some sample code to get you going. (#195)

+**automated-datastore-discovery-with-aws-glue**

+[automated-datastore-discovery-with-aws-glue](https://aws-oss.beachgeek.co.uk/3x7) This sample shows you how to automate the discovery of various types of data sources in your AWS estate.
+Examples include - S3 Buckets, RDS databases, or DynamoDB tables.
+All the information is curated using AWS Glue - specifically in its Data Catalog.
+It also attempts to detect potential PII fields in the data sources via the Sensitive Data Detection transform in AWS Glue.
+This framework is useful to get a sense of all data sources in an organisation's AWS estate - from a compliance standpoint.
+An example of that could be GDPR Article 30.
+Check out the README for detailed architecture diagrams and a break down of each component as to how it works. (#198)

 **automated-data-validation-framework**